 - 1. Connect the switch to your existing network. - 2.
 Power on the switch by plugging in the AC-DC power adapter.
 For the GS108T, you can also power on the switch by connecting Port 1 to a PoE PSE. - 3.
 Install the Smart Control Center on your computer. - 4.
 Start the Smart Control Center. - 5.
 Click Discover for the Smart Control Center to find your GS108T or GS110TP switch.
 The utility broadcasts Layer 2 discovery packets within the broadcast domain to discover the switch.
-You should see a screen similar to Figure 1-1 on page 1-3.

-6. Select the switch, then click Configure Device.
-The page expands to display additional fields at the bottom of the page, as Figure 1-4 shows.
+You should see a screen similar to Figure 1 on page 12. - 6.
+Select the switch, then click Configure Device.
+The page expands to display additional fields at the bottom of the page, as the following figure shows.

-- 7. Choose the Disabled radio box to disable DHCP. - 8.
+- Choose the Disabled radio box to disable DHCP. - 8.
 Enter the static switch IP address, gateway IP address and subnet mask, and then type your password and click Apply.

-Note: You must enter the current password every time you use the Smart Control Center to update the switch setting.
+Tip: You must enter the current password every time you use the Smart Control Center to update the switch setting.
 The default password is password.